-If you are planning on introducing a new system or moving to a new location for your business, you need to make sure that everything important makes the journey with you.
+If you are planning on introducing a new system or moving to a new location for your business, you need to make sure that everything necessary makes the journey with you.
 This includes the sensitive data that is a part of your business on a day to day business.
 The process of moving this data from one location to another is called data migration.
 You probably have a lot of information that you would like to bring with you, so this could be a demanding task.

 When you go about a data migration process, you could also have old hardware and software that you would like to replace.
 These are called legacy systems.
 Perhaps you would like to add some new applications to make your business easier to run after the migration is complete.
 This can complicate the process of data migration.
 In today’s era, many companies think about moving to a system that uses the cloud.
 The cloud is a virtual storage area where you can share files and create backups in case you need them later.